-Now you can set up your centerlines.
 You placed the centerlines on the drawing right after drawing the 6 by 4 perimeter, so you only need to change layers for both of these lines.
-Most CAD technicians would only select these entities after selecting the command, but now you will learn to create your selection set initially.
+Most CAD technicians would only select entities after selecting a command, but now you will learn to create your selection set initially.
 Pick the vertical and horizontal centerline, noticing that they have become dotted.
-Select the dropdown arrow to the right of the Layers Control list box to open the list.
+Select the black arrow to the right of the Layers Control list box to open the list.
 Highlight the Center Layer.